B271556/CellSize_Project/README.md

 # Cell-Size-Dependent Transcriptomic Regulation in *Saccharomyces cerevisiae*

 **Author:** Hans B. Liu
-**Supervision:** Matthew Swaffer, Center for Cell Biology, University of Edinburgh
-**Languages:** R (≥ 4.3)
+**Languages:** R (4.3.2) (RStudio 2025.05)
-**Core packages:** tidyverse, DESeq2, mitch, ggplot2, pheatmap, VennDiagram
+**Core packages:** tidyverse, mitch, ggplot2, pheatmap, VennDiagram

 ---

 ## Project Overview
 This repository contains a curated subset of the code used in my MSc Bioinformatics dissertation titled *“Examination of transcription factor-regulated gene expression changes with cell size in yeast.”*
-The analysis integrates transcriptomic slopes derived from four RNA-seq datasets with transcription-factor (TF) binding and regulation information to uncover how the mRNA expression of genes associated with TFs scales with cell size before and after removing growth rate effects.
+There are ~150 known transcription factors (TFs) in the budding yeast *Saccharomyces cerevisiae*.
+Each TF binds to and/or regulates various genes.
+This project integrates mRNA expression derived from four RNA-seq datasets with TF binding and regulation information to uncover how the expression of genes associated with TFs scales with cell size.
+The analysis was done twice (before and after removing growth rate effects) in order to distinguish between expression changes associated with cell size from those associated with cellular growth rate.

 ---